-Montgomery Catholic Preparatory School expects all students to check their email on a frequent and consistent basis.
-Some emails may be time critical, and unchecked email will not be considered an acceptable excuse.

-- Student email should only be used for emailing Montgomery Catholic Preparatory School staff and when assigned other MCPS students. - Online collaborative work is only acceptable when assigned by a teacher.
-Otherwise, the work will be deemed as cheating and subject to rules within the Student Handbook. - The use of e-mail during class is prohibited unless authorized by faculty or administration. - Students should always use appropriate language in their e-mail messages. - E-mail services provided by the school are to be used only for the exchange of appropriate information. - No inappropriate e-mail is allowed including derogatory, obscene, or harassing messages.
-E-mail messages of abusive or harassing nature will be regarded as a major violation and will be subject to disciplinary response. - Chain letters of any kind and spam are prohibited.
-Chain letters are defined as any e-mail message asking you to pass information or messages on to other individuals or groups via e-mail. - Username and passwords should not be shared by students. - Username and passwords will be made available to parents upon request. - Only approved mail programs may be used for student mail. - School e-mail addresses are not to be given to ANY websites, companies, or other third parties without the explicit permission of a teacher or administrator. - Only school-related attachments may be sent on the school email system.
+- Student email accounts established by Montgomery Catholic Preparatory School should be considered an official means of communication between students and teachers. - Students will be expected to use their official student email address for communication with teachers instead of personal email accounts. - Student email accounts grant students access to a variety of resources including but not limited to the services provided through Google Apps for Education: Google Mail, Calendar, and Drive, which includes the online creation and storage of documents, spreadsheets, and presentations. - Montgomery Catholic Preparatory School expects all students to check their email on a frequent and consistent basis.
+Some emails may be time critical, and unchecked email will not be considered an acceptable excuse. - Student email should only be used for emailing Montgomery Catholic Preparatory School staff and when assigned other MCPS students. - Online collaborative work is only acceptable when assigned by a teacher.
+Otherwise, the work will be deemed as cheating and subject to rules within the Student Handbook. - The use of email during class is prohibited unless authorized by faculty or administration. - Students should always use appropriate language in their email messages.
+Email services provided by the school are to be used only for the exchange of appropriate information. - No inappropriate email is allowed including derogatory, obscene, or harassing messages.
+Email messages of abusive or harassing nature will be regarded as a major violation and will be subject to disciplinary response. - Chain letters of any kind and spam are prohibited.
+Chain letters are defined as any email message asking you to pass information or messages on to other individuals or groups via email. - Username and passwords should not be shared by students. - Username and passwords will be made available to parents upon request. - Only approved mail programs may be used for student mail. - School email addresses are not to be given to ANY websites, companies, or other third parties without the explicit permission of a teacher or administrator. - Only school-related attachments may be sent on the school email system.